HamnaButt/my-first-repo/README.md

-This is a change from your local branch.
+This is a change from the main branch.
-This is a change from GitHub.
+This is a change from the conflict-branch.